Celebrity Laser Hair Removal

-Laser hair removal is a breakout technology that uses a precise beam of light to reduce and eliminate unwanted hair.
-The laser light pulse is converted to heat, which cuts off the blood supply to the root hair follicles that produce your hair.
+Laser hair removal is a breakthrough technology that uses a precise beam of light to reduce and eliminate unwanted hair.
+The laser light pulse is converted to heat, which cuts off the blood supply to the root of each hair follicle.
 Thus, causing the hair to grow back slower and eventually inhibiting future growth.

 The cost of laser hair removal varies for male and female body areas.
 Please contact us for full details.